KairosShop/Web-App-Kairos/README.md

 * Tell others about this project 📢
 * Invite a beer to one of the team 🍺.
 * Give public thanks 🤓.
-* follow us on social networks and github. 📌
+* Follow us on social networks and github. 📌
-* etc.
+* Etc.